 The thing is – financial problems are one of the leading causes of divorce in the US.
-Although it’s true that circumstances and priorities change, I sincerely believe that having money conversations early and often can help prevent this – or can help identify incompatibilities before a life long commitment.
+Although it’s true that circumstances and priorities change, I sincerely believe that having money conversations early and often can help prevent this – or can help identify incompatibilities before a lifelong commitment.
 Either way, it will save a lot of future pain and heartache.

 Should We Talk About Money Before Marriage?

-Every person is different and every relationship is different.
+Every person is different, and every relationship is different.
 Some people say that you shouldn’t talk about finances until you are married, and some couples have completely separate finances even after tying the knot.

 But, in my amateur opinion, I think you should start talking about money as soon as you decide to be in a committed relationship – if not earlier.
-Maybe you should avoid subjects like how much money you make, and how much you have saved in the beginning of a relationship (some folks latch on to that as though it’s their gravy train, and will say anything you want to hear in order to keep that gravy going!) but there are a few things you should talk about early on.
+Maybe you should avoid subjects like how much money you make and how much you have saved at the beginning of a relationship (some folks latch on to that as though it’s their gravy train, and will say anything you want to hear in order to keep that gravy going!) but there are a few things you should talk about early on.

 Money Conversations You Should Have When You First Start Dating

-What Are Your Long Term Financial Goals?
+What Are Your Long-Term Financial Goals?

-Long term goals can seem so far off that it’s comfortable to have conversations about them.
-These might include things like homeownership or going back to school, or fun things like buying a boat.
+Long-term goals can seem so far off that it’s comfortable to have conversations about them.
+These might include things like homeownership or going back to school or fun things like buying a boat.
 It could include any variety of goals depending on your current life stage.
 It’s good to know what your potential partner thinks about when thinking about the financial future.